 - Prepare a container* for the cheese to mold into.

-- Add to high power blender cashews, sesame seeds, nutritional yeast, onion powder, garlic powder, paprika, turmeric, salt, lemon juice, and carrot.
+- Add to high power blender cashews, carrot, sesame seeds, nutritional yeast, lemon juice, onion powder, garlic powder, paprika, turmeric, and salt.
 Set aside and get the gelatin ready.

 - Add gelatin to a medium bowl and add boiling water.
 Stir until completely dissolved then add mixture to the blender ingredients.

 - Blend until smooth then pour cheese into a prepared container.
 When it’s no longer warm to touch, cover the container and put in the fridge.
-Let the cheese chill for several hours or overnight before serving.
+Allow cheese 5-6 hours to get firm.

 - Enjoy this cheese within 7-10 days.
 Otherwise freeze* and use later.

 - Gelatin is considerably more cost effective when purchased in a bag, rather than packaged in pre-measured pouches.